Russian gas flows to Europe remain steady

 Register now for FREE unlimited access to Reuters.com

-LONDON, March 29 (Reuters) - Russian gas deliveries to Europe on three key pipeline routes were broadly steady on overall on Tuesday morning, little changed from Monday evening.
+March 30 (Reuters) - Russian gas deliveries to Europe on three key pipeline routes were broadly steady on Wednesday morning, with only a slight dip seen in deliveries through Nord Stream 1, operator data showed.

-Flows to Germany through the Nord Stream 1 pipeline across the Baltic Sea were at 73,404,500 kilowatt hours per hour (kWh/h) on Tuesday morning, little changed from the previous 24 hours.
+Flows to Germany through the Nord Stream 1 pipeline across the Baltic Sea were at 70,987,742 kilowatt hours per hour (kWh/h) on Wednesday morning, slightly down from levels of around 73,400,00 over the previous 24 hours.

-Eastbound flows into Poland from Germany along the Yamal-Europe pipeline were at 1,448,802 kWh/h at the Mallnow border point, data from operator Gascade showed, in line with Monday evening.
+However, the current drop is in line with nominations, which suggest a rebound later on Wednesday morning.

 Register now for FREE unlimited access to Reuters.com